moondewio/dir_alias/readme.md

 alias bar="echo 'bar'"
 ```

-**IMPORTANT**: the file should only contain alias definitions, onle per line.
+**IMPORTANT**: the file should only contain alias definitions, one per line.

 ## Installation